pgr-workshop/pgr-workshop.github.io/index.md

 ---
 layout: page
+name: Perception as generative reasoning
-title: Perception as generative reasoning
+title: Perception as generative reasoning -
-subtitle: Structure, Causality, Probability
+Structure, Causality, Probability
+subtitle: NeurIPS 2019 workshop
 ---

+<h3 align=center><i></i></h3>

 ### Overview
 Many perception tasks can be cast as ‘inverse problems’ where the input signal is  the outcome of a causal process and